Google Project Aristotle: How to build more effective teams

 Designed by Amazon, the feedback system at Amazon is made to push the limits of each employee, which is described by some Amazonians as “an intricate machine propelling them to achieve Mr. Bezos’ ever-expanding ambitions."
 Amazon’s difference is its ability to quantify every aspect of its business.
 Also applied to its performance management, Amazon holds weekly or monthly business reviews, where each employee is held accountable for an array of metrics.

-Kantor and Streitfeld claim that employees receive these data in print form of 50 to 60 pages.
+Kantor and Streitfeld claim that employees receive the data in print form of 50 to 60 pages.
 During these reviews, employees are often tested on their knowledge of these metrics.
 These sessions are long and exhausting, with preparation and discussion of the metrics consuming a substantial amount of work hours.

 Amazon currently uses its internal tool for making feedback available between employees.
 Called Anytime Feedback Tool, employees can directly send praise or criticism about their coworkers with the system.
 The feedback is sent directly to the manager of the person receiving the feedback and the identity of the feedback provider is only revealed to the manager.